bitnenfer/JS6502/README.md

 The emulator has:
 - 64 KB of memory.
 - Screen memory starts at $0100 and ends at $04FF.
-- Text memory starts at $0600 and ends at $09FF.
 - Background color is defined at address $E400.
 - Text color is defined at address $E401.
 - Color values go from $0 to $F.